 As a side note, I listened to a podcast the other day that pointed out that just because you arrive at an airport you don’t have to rush through it, you can sit down and catch your breath for a while.
-You don’t have to leap right into the stream of people amassed outside of the arrivals hall.
+You don’t have to leap right into the stream of people amassed outside the arrival hall.
 I consider this wise advice.

 I was also fine getting the bus and even in hopping off at the right stop.
 A version of ‘fine’ from the newer version of the Italian Job.

 John Bridger: Fine?
 You know what “fine” stands for, don’t you?

 JB: You see those columns behind you?

 JB: That’s where they used to string up thieves who felt fine.

 A few hours later I’m in a different state of mind

 The most important stuff has been extracted from the suitcase.
 I’ve had a cup of tea (there’s a packet of PG Tips here?) wandered outside – without following the commands of an electronic map around each corner or dragging my suitcase behind me.
 I find a statue of a friendly chap playing what looks to me like a tambourine.
 He seems ever so jolly.

 It feels like someone caring put together this place.
 Someone with an eye for detail.
 There are random bits of coloured tiles mashed together.
 It is beautiful.
 Floral decorations accentuate balconies and I can’t help but think that Cairo could learn a lot from the brightly coloured shutters.